sambeau/deadcatbounce/README.md

 - Slide cards in the flop towards the discard pile so that new cards are always added to the side near the stack.
 - Watching how the stack shrinks and the discard pile grows helps to give an understanding of how far through the game you are.
 ### The End-Game
-- Two end-games are being play-tested.
-Both are compatible, so can be played together in the same game.
+- There are two ways to trigger the endgame.
--  1. The end-game is triggered the moment a player gets a ‘Royal Flush’, i.e., A-K-Q-J-T
+-  1. A player gets a ‘Royal Flush’, i.e., A-K-Q-J-T
-	2. The end game is triggered once the stack runs out.
+	2. The stack runs out.
-- Once the end-game is triggered, the game continues for at least one more round to finish with the player who originally went last.
+- Once the end-game is triggered, each player who hasn’t had a turn this round is paid their dividends.
-- If a player triggers the end of the game with a royal flush, they get 10 extra tokens.
+	- i.e. the players between the person who’s turn it is when the end of the game was triggered, and the person who first started

+To work out who has won, allocate points as follows:
+1. Each card a player has in their hand or on the table scores 1 pt.
+2. Each token scores 1 pt.
+3. A royal flush scores 15 pts.
 ### The Winner
-- when the end-game is finished, all players:
-	-  1. Sell all their cards back to the bank for 1 token each.
-		2. Count up their tokens.
-- The player with the most tokens is the winner.
+- The player with the most points at the end is the winner.

 ## Variations